rcgsmith/Drop-seq-multimapping/README.md

 *	1 – three or four mapping locations.
 *	0 – five or more mapping locations.

-The standard drop-seq pipeline (v1) only uses unique alignments (ie. alignments with MAPQ=255).
+The standard Drop-seq pipeline (v1) only uses unique alignments (ie. alignments with MAPQ=255).

 Only using unique alignments causes gene-specific issues when a read aligns to its actual source and also to other locations.
 Complete rejection of non-unique alignments is a source of gene-specific bias.